-Generally, these fees can be grouped into three categories:
+Generally, these merchant account fees can be grouped into three categories:

 It should be noted that some contracts will charge more than one fee type.
 For example, your contract could call for a $300 flat cancellation fee in addition to liquidated damages.
 Don't assume that you're off the hook for those damages if you find that your contract stipulates a flat or prorated fee.
 Reading the fine print in these contracts is key to getting a full view of what costs you'll incur when canceling a contract.